| Read the following in sequence or jump to: Egypt

 playing the same game of divide-to-rule between British players

+that often succeeding in getting their demands.
 So, finally, after more banishing of the Popular

 Leaders, and consequently a repetition of huge nation-wide unrests in